 To register your dog, complete the Dog Registration Form and return it in person to the Shire of Esperance.
-To transfer the ownership of a dog, please complete a formal Transfer of Ownership and submit this form to the Shire of Esperance.
+To transfer the ownership of a dog, please complete sections A, B, C, E & F of the Dog Registration Form.

 As a dog owner, you are responsible for ensuring that your dog is not creating a public nuisance by barking excessively.
 Nuisance barking also covers public places adjoining the premises.
 Barking not only causes serious noise issues for residents, but it can also cause friction between neighbours.

 If you are having problems with your neighbour’s dog causing a nuisance, by excessively barking, please approach them and explain your concerns and give them a chance to fix the problem.

 When dealing with nuisance barking issues it is important that all parties concerned work together to assist in an amicable resolution.
 Some dog owners find it hard to believe that their dog is causing a nuisance through barking because they are either not home to hear it or the dog is not barking when they arrive home.